 Rooftop Car Tent Advantages

 Why would you spend between $1000 and $5000+ on a rooftop camping tent when you could spend $200-$300 on a good quality regular camping tent?

 As well as the idea of elevating your camping experience off the ground and away from bugs, some other reasons people choose roof top tents over regular tent camping include:

 - Comfort – most rooftop tents come with a foam mattress built in to the tent – so no need to go without or spend time inflating one

 - Ventilation – being higher up from the ground means you should have better airflow around a car tent than one on the ground, which is helpful when keeping it cool and reducing condensation overnight

 - Quick and simple setup – especially with the hard shell tents that can be assembled in literally one minute.
 This makes car camping and camping on road trips quick and simple when you get to your camping spot

-While you’re in the process of creating a comfortable camping experience for yourself, it may also be worth checking out our list of the best double sleeping bags for camping, so if you’re camping as a couple you can share a sleeping bag rather than being tucked up in individual mummy-style bags at night.
+While you’re in the process of creating a comfortable camping experience for yourself, it may also be worth checking out our list of the best camping and backpacking sleeping bags and pads.
+If you’re camping as a couple, also consider double sleeping bags, so if you’re camping as a couple you can share a sleeping bag rather than being tucked up in individual mummy-style bags at night.